Skip to content

 write_session

-A session for reading and writing.
+A long-lived session for reading and writing.
 One per logical writer thread.
-Extends read_session.
+Represents an independent allocator context, owns a 32 MB write buffer, and extends read_session.

 class write_session : public read_session {